-In addition to the objectives and principles in Section 5.4 - Environmental Performance the following objectives also apply to the City Centre Deferred Area A.
+In addition to the objectives and principles in Section 5.4 - Environmental Performance the following objectives also apply to the Auto Alley (West).

-- O.01 Residential developments with 4 or more floors should be built with energy and water saving technologies equivalent to a 5 Green Star Office Design. - O.02 Non-residential developments should be designed to meet a minimum rating of 5 Green Star Office Design. - O.03 Any building refurbishment with a value greater than \$500,000 should result in a refurbished building with an estimate minimum 3.5 NABERS star rating.
+- O.01 Non-residential developments should be designed to meet a minimum rating of 5 Green Star Office Design. - O.02 Any building refurbishment with a value greater than \$500,000 should result in a refurbished building with an estimate minimum 3.5 NABERS star rating.